TingLee8289/EasySpace/README.md

 # EasySpace
-A virtual platform combined rental listing, business matching and used goods selling.
+A virtual platform combined rental listing, service matching and used goods selling.